OpenVADL/openvadl/docs/refman/tutorial.md

 \lbl{tut_getting_started}

-Every \ac{VADL} processor specification is separated into different sections.

-Listing \r{riscv_isa} shows a complete \ac{ISA} specification of all RISC-V instructions with immediate operands and branches.
+Listing \r{riscv_isa} shows a complete \ac{ISA} specification of all RISC-V instructions with immediate operands and all branch instructions.
 It is a good example to show the most important \ac{VADL} \ac{ISA} features.

-\listing{riscv_isa, RISC-V ISA specification for instructions with immediate operands and all branches}
+\listing{riscv_isa, RISC-V ISA specification for instructions with immediate operands and all branch instructions}
 ~~~{.vadl}
 instruction set architecture RV32I = {